lorefagia/dotfiles/README.md

 > [!IMPORTANT] This is still a work-in-progress

 ## Info
-I managed my dotfiles through a simple git --bare repository.
+I manage my dotfiles through a simple git --bare repository.
 I just followed a simple [DT's tutorial](https://youtu.be/tBoLDpTWVOM?si=TePOo3Zk-UlTqfmP) on YT

 ## Packages/Dependencies Used
 ### major UI elements